MartijnGosgens/CovidMobilityTradeOffs/README.md

 This will load all the performances of the divisions from the folder `results/`.
 When `load_performances` is set to `False`, the performances will be re-computed by simulating the model for each division.

+Explanation of the implemented compartment model can be found in the paper:
+Martijn Gösgens, Teun Hendriks, Marko Boon, Wim Steenbakkers, Hans Heesterbeek, Remco van der Hofstad and Nelly Litvak (2021).
+Trade-offs between mobility restrictions and transmission of SARS-CoV-2.
+Journal of the Royal Society Interface, 18(175), 20200936.
+DOI: https://doi.org/10.1098/rsif.2020.0936